 One way to view the problem of omitted covariates is that it overly aggregates the data.
 It's like the old joke that if you put one hand in freezing water and the other in boiling water, then on average you feel fine.

 Another example involves Gender as a covariate.
 Card finds that actually being Asian is a plus among women applicants.
-This of course may reflect the fact that AA covers not only race but also gender; more on this below.
+This of course may reflect the fact that AA covers not only race but also gender; more on this later.

-Analysis by conservative writer Ron Unz compared the time trends of Asian enrollment in selective colleges vs. number of college-age Asians, from 1990 to 2011.
+Analysis by conservative writer Ron Unz compared the time trends of Asian enrollment in selective colleges vs. number of college-age Asians nationwide, from 1990 to 2011.
 He found that Asian enrollment at Caltech had tracked the number of Asians in the U.S., but that the Ivy League college Asian enrollments seem to have hit a plateau.

 Unz interpreted that as clear evidence of discrimination against Asian applicants by the Ivies, due to race-conscious policies at those schools.
 However, Caltech also has an AA policy, so that explanation fails.
 A much better explanation is as follows.